bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?
 It helps reinforce the meaning of the web content on a web page and helps with accessibility and search engines to help determine the web content more easily.

-2. Name two big differences between ```display: block;``` and ```display: inline;```. display: block is an element that displays as a block whch has some whitespace above and below, it tolerates no HTML elements next to it except when ordered to.
+2. Name two big differences between ```display: block;``` and ```display: inline;```. display: block is an element that displays as a block which has some whitespace above and below, it tolerates no HTML elements next to it except when ordered to.
 display: inline is an element that display inside the current block on the same line.
 Only when it's between two blocks is when the element for a different block that has the smallest possible width.